node-red-contrib-unifi-ultimate 1.0.9

 • doors

-• Access devices
+• Access devices (hubs, intercoms)

-• door events
+• door events (unlock, ring, DPS, emergency)

-• lock rules
+• lock rules and schedules

 • doorbell actions

-• Unlock a door.
+• Unlock a door remotely.

 • Enable lockdown or evacuation mode.

-• Trigger or cancel an intercom doorbell action.
+• Trigger or cancel an intercom doorbell.

 Outputs